Lessons

 - For all: There may be other people observing your lessons.
 You may be asked to quietly observe other student's lessons.

-- At what age can I/my child begin lessons?
+- At what age can I and/or my child begin lessons?

 - Because each family is different, I ask that I be allowed to meet and interact with a young child and their adult practice partner, before assessing whether or not a child is ready to begin viola or violin lessons.

 - I have taught violin and viola to child-adult teams where the child is as young as 3 years old.
 While I might consider a 2-year old with an adult practice partner who is interested, most children under age 3 aren't ready.
+Many children are not ready at age 3, and benefit from waiting till age 4 or 5 to begin lessons.
 I have no upper age limit for teaching adults.
 For children between ages 0 and 3 years & 11 months of age, I highly recommend attending SECE classes before signing up for private lessons on violin or viola.

 - Many children begin in the age 4-7 range; some earlier, some later.
 Most children over the age of 8 are developmentally ready for the discipline of violin or viola music lessons.
 Most children under the age of 3 are not developmentally ready.
 The younger a student, the more hands-on and intense the parent participation required.